 Based on the knowledge about similar coronaviruses, person-to-person transmission is most likely to occur during close contact, such as being within six feet of an infected person when they sneeze or cough.
 The respiratory droplets produced when sneezing or coughing can contact the mouth, nose, or eyes of someone nearby or can even be inhaled.

-It is unclear if 2019-nCoV can be transmitted by touching contaminated objects.
 With most respiratory viruses, people are typically most contagious when their symptoms are the worst; however, there have been cases where an infected person with no coronavirus symptoms has spread the illness to a close contact.
-Although there have been cases of 2019-nCOV reported in the U.S., it does not appear that the virus is spreading throughout the community as it is in China.

 What Are the Most Common Coronavirus Symptoms?